 Consider contributing a healthy dish or two if you are attending or hosting a pot-luck.
 This will ensure you have some good choices available.
 There are handfuls of wonderful, tasty and healthy recipes online!

-Filter the Menu in Advance
+Review the Menu in Advance

 Going to a venue for a holiday event?
 Check out the menu online in advance and determine what some healthier options are.
 Most restaurants are accommodating so don’t hesitate to make special requests such as more veggies in lieu of starch or extra protein on your salad.